whitneyburton/portfolios/students/1801-front/daniela-carey/20180302-daniela-carey-m1.md

 * [GitHub URL](https://github.com/danielafcarey/2DoBox-Pivot)
 * [Original Assignment](http://frontend.turing.io/projects/2DoBox-Pivot-Mod1.html)

 2Do Box Pivot was an extension of the previous project, IdeaBox.
-We inherited an IdeaBox codebase and had to refactor it and pivot to a to-do list with similar features and a few additional.
+We inherited an IdeaBox codebase and had to refactor it and pivot to a to-do list with similar features and a few additional features.
 This app stores to-do items in local storage for a user, who can change the importance on, mark as completed, or delete ideas.
 One of our first early challenges was refactoring the existing code.
 We found it difficult to find the boundary between refactoring too much and still maintaining the spirit of the original code.
 Similar to the last project, Sage and I did most of our work together, which provided for great learning and problem-solving together.

 ##### Partner: Sage Vogt
 ##### Evaluator: David Whitaker